OctopusDeploy/docs/docs/guides/azure-deployments/cloud-services/cloud-service-concepts/cloud-service-deployment-step.md

 Setting the `Octopus.Action.Azure.LogExtractedCspkg` variable to `true` will cause the layout of the extracted package to be written into the Task Log.
 This may assist with finding the path to a particular file.

-### Variable substitutions in Cloud Service configuration file
+### Variable substitutions in Cloud Service configuration file {#CloudServicedeploymentstep-VariablesubstitutionsinCloudServiceconfigurationfile}

 Octopus will attempt to modify your `.cscfg` file.
 For example, take the following configuration: